 the UK

-Users all over the world can apply for a Transferwise Borderless account.
+Users all over the world can apply for a Wise Borderless account.

 There are only a few countries that can’t open an account yet.
 Check those countries here.